 In looking at the ancient city of Jerusalem geographically and the history of the Kingdom under it’s kings and the construction of the City and it’s walls as well as the temple itself one sees a pattern.

 The word of God was delivered by the prophets.
 The Temple was within the walls of the City.
 The construction of the temple, the gates the walls where under managers or magistrates not always Priests.
 The Priest “ministered to the Lord” in the temple, but did not necessarily have authority over the kings.
 It was the Levite’s who served the temple and the priests and the people of God in the execution of the sacrifices, and offerings.
 They where also supported by offerings and owned no property.

 The Kings; not the priests or Levities, where responsible for waging wars, provisioning the city, defending the city and providing for the Levites and the Priests.
 The Levites would go out to war.
-The kings enquired of the priests to enquir of the Lord if a battle should be fought at all.
-To enquir “If the Lord was with them”.
+The kings inquired of the priests to inquire of the Lord if a battle should be fought at all.
+To inquire “If the Lord was with them”.
 The people were protected and made fruitful through the administration of the civil injunctions of the Torah, and the city made safe through the protection of the King.

 The people and kingdom of God where at peace fruitful and righteous before Him when they did their work in peace and confident submission one to another.
 It was only when God’s leaders submitted to his will and way as revealed by his spirit in the Torah (teachings) did his Kingdom flourish and advance on this earth.

 May his will be done, May his Kingdom come on earth as it is in Heaven.